nickandersonr/schedule/README.md

 **Training** | Personal API | [Testing Reading][5-5F] | Get External API Set Up for Project 2 | [Mock out Project 2 w/ Lorem and Mock Data Only][6-2F] | Continue Tunely

 Weekly Goals:
-* Build a web server with Express
-* Define server responses with routes and controllers
-* Save JSON-like data to a server's Mongo database
 * Utilize Sass to improve and DRY out CSS code
 * Utilize Gulp to save time on repetitive tasks
 * Write a software test suite with Mocha and Chai
+* Build and test an API integration
+* Design a full-stack app
+* Understand and create Models, Views, and Controllers
+* Integrate tools like Gulp, Sass, and Bootstrap to improve development

 [5-4A]: https://github.com/den-wdi-2/mongo-structured-data "Data Organization in Mongo"
 [5-4B]: https://github.com/den-wdi-2/mongoose-books-app "Full Stack JavaScript Lab"